Work Experience (Formerly Career Preparation) Programs

 - Financial Management (Accounting)

-For more information about Career Preparation, please see the specific teacher attached to the program or talk to your counsellor.
+For more information about Career Preparation and Work Experience, please see the specific teacher attached to the program or talk to your counsellor.

 What is Work Experience?